 If your child is encountering issues with his or her ability to understand and focus on executing basic tasks, or if your child is limited in his or her movements, then you should contact your physician immediately.

 Motor skills and sensory processing issues are not questions of behavior.
 They are physical limitations.
 Specific behaviors and reactions are red flags that can be used to identify your child’s true setbacks.
 Many times, children try to find ways to cope with their impairments by acting out of the ordinary.
-It is likely your child isn’t being bad or stubborn; he or she simply may not have the necessary control.
+It is likely your child isn’t being bad or stubborn; he or she simply may not have the necessary control over their emotional responses or have the correct “adaptive” response to a situation that may seem “typical.”
 Occupational therapy seeks to help your child develop that control.
 We simply use behaviors as a way to help determine the scope of the issue.